 Below the header is the main part of the changeset, the diff view.
-Each file is shown in a separate section, each of which will contain only the regions of the file that are affected by the changeset.
-There are two different styles of displaying the diffs: inline or side-by-side (you can switch between those styles using the preferences form):
+Each file is shown in a separate section, each of which contains only the regions of the file that are affected by the changeset.
+There are two different styles to display the diffs: inline or side-by-side.
+You can switch between the styles using the preferences form:

 - The inline style shows the changed regions of a file underneath each other.
 A region removed from the file will be colored red, an added region will be colored green.
 If a region was modified, the old version is displayed above the new version.
-Line numbers on the left side indicate the exact position of the change in both the old and the new version of the file. - The side-by-side style shows the old version on the left and the new version on the right (this will typically require more screen width than the inline style.)
-Added and removed regions will be colored in the same way as with the inline style (green and red, respectively), but modified regions will have a yellow background.
+Line numbers indicate the exact position of the change in both the old and the new version of the file. - The side-by-side style shows the old version on the left and the new version on the right and this will typically require more screen width than the inline style.
+Added and removed regions will be colored in the same way as with the inline style (green and red), and modified regions will have a yellow background.